-ABSTRACT: Covalent organic frameworks (COFs) are among the fastest growing classes of materials with an almost unlimited number of achievable structures, topologies, and functionalities.
-Their exact structure remains, however, unknown to date as reflected by the significant mismatch between experimental powder X-ray diffraction pattern (PXRD) and predicted geometries.
-We attribute these discrepancies to an overlooked, inherent disorder in the stacking of layered COFs, invalidating standard theoretical 3D models.
-We have built models of COF-1, COF-5 and ZnPc-pz by stacking layers following the Maxwell-Boltzmann energy distribution of their stacking modes.
-Simulated PXRD patterns of these model structures are close experiments, featuring an agreement in peak intensity, width and asymmetry that has never been obtained before.
-The rarely considered ABC stacking mode plays an important role in layered COFs, and solvent molecules have a major effect on the stacking.
-As our model holds for two main layered COF lattice types (honeycomb/kagome and square), generalization is expected for all layered COFs and MOFs.
+Covalent organic frameworks (COFs) are among the fastest growing classes of materials with an almost unlimited number of achievable structures, topologies, and functionalities.
+The exact structure of layered COFs is, however, hard to determine due to often significant mismatch between experimental powder X-ray diffraction pattern (PXRD) and predicted geometries.
+We attribute these discrepancies to an inherent disorder in the stacking of layered COFs, invalidating standard theoretical 3D models.
+We have represented structure of COF-1, COF-5 and ZnPc-pz by stacking layers following the Maxwell-Boltzmann energy distribution of their stacking modes.
+Simulated PXRD patterns of the statistical COF models are close to the experiment, featuring an agreement in peak intensity, width and asymmetry never obtained before.
+The rarely considered ABC stacking mode proved to be important in layered COFs, as well as including solvent molecules.
+Our model also shows several general features in PXRD originating from the stacking disorder.